Brian Sweeney honored with $25,000 FLAG Award grand prize for excellence in teaching

 We would like to thank Mr. Sweeney for all that he does and offer our congratulations.
 As his selflessness and poise on stage after being given the award suggest, Mr. Sweeney deserves all the credit and recognition he receives and so much more.
 He takes on an incalculable number of responsibilities for the school, constantly coordinating unique school events like the Reading Initiative and Keepers Day, organizing overnight trips, and making great strides teaching in the classroom with classes and experiences such as the Humanities Symposium and the journalism elective.

 Mr. Sweeney far exceeds the typical 8:00 a.m. to 3:00 p.m. school hours and is devoted to bettering our school community.
 While Mr. Sweeney is known for a myriad of things he does for the school, none are perhaps quite as known as his advisory role to this newspaper.
-Since he adopted the job more than 10 years ago, The Classic has flourished to new heights and is now one of the most active and accomplished extracurriculars in THHS and New York City.
+Since he adopted the job more than 10 years ago, The Classic has flourished to new heights and is now one of the most active and accomplished extracurriculars in THHS, New York City, and beyond.
 Although we are a student-run, independent publication, Mr. Sweeney’s relentless commitment and guidance to the student newspaper has been instrumental to us.
 As we pass down our roles as editors and begin to embark on our own new journeys, we will forever be grateful to him for not only inspiring us as student journalists, but changing us as people.
 We are glad to know that his legacy at Townsend Harris will live on as he continues to educate and nurture students.

 We thank Mr. Sweeney for being an exceptionally positive presence in his school community and in our own personal lives.
 As we end our term as editors-in-chief, we can confidently say that no one is more deserving of this honor.